punkplod23/Hackers-TTGO-Watch/README.md

 Forked from the excellent firmware by sharandac https://github.com/sharandac/My-TTGO-Watch with some small fixes and different apps.

+* Changed main font (e.g for the timeface) to FreeMono (TODO: Fix naming.
+Still appears as 'ubuntu')
 * Removed crypto ticker
 * Removed weather app
 * Removed FTP server (TODO: will try to add SSH server for SCP)